Price elasticity of demand: Definition

-where $P$ is the price of the good demanded, $\Delta P$ is how much it changed, $Q$ is the quantity of the good demanded, and $\Delta Q$ is how much it changed.
+where $P$ is the initial price of the good demanded, $\Delta P$ is how much it changed, $Q$ is the initial quantity of the good demanded, and $\Delta Q$ is how much it changed.
 In other words, we can say that the price elasticity of demand is the percentage change in demand for a commodity due to a given percentage change in the price.
 If the quantity demanded falls 20 tons from an initial 200 tons after the price rises $5 from an initial price of $100, then the quantity demanded has fallen 10% and the price has risen 5%, so the elasticity is (−10%)/(+5%) = −2.

 The price elasticity of demand is ordinarily negative because quantity demanded falls when price rises, as described by the "law of demand".
 Two rare classes of goods which have elasticity greater than 0 (consumers buy more if the price is higher) are Veblen and Giffen goods.
 Since the price elasticity of demand is negative for the vast majority of goods and services (unlike most other elasticities, which take both positive and negative values depending on the good), economists often leave off the word "negative" or the minus sign and refer to the price elasticity of demand as a positive value (i.e., in absolute value terms).
 They will say "Yachts have an elasticity of two" meaning the elasticity is −2.
 This is a common source of confusion for students.